Events and Activities

 Due to the COVID-19 situation, we are unable to have on-campus visits or schedule an on-campus DPT Open House.
-However, we welcome you to join a video chat with one or more faculty members (via Zoom) on Friday, October 2, 2020 at noon, central time.
-You can expect the following.
+However, we welcome you to join a virtual visit through Zoom on Tuesday, May 4, at 12:00 pm (noon) Central Time.
+You can expect the following:

 - Talk to a faculty member in the DPT program

 - Get answers to your questions